-The sub-fund shall include a risk management process that enables the Management Company to monitor and measure at any time the risk of the positions and their contribution to the overall risk profile of the portfolio.
+The sub-funds shall include a risk management process that enables the Management Company to monitor and measure at any time the risk of the positions and their contribution to the overall risk profile of the portfolio.

-The Management Company monitors every subfund in accordance with the requirements of Ordinance 10-04 of the Commission de Surveillance du Secteur Financier ("CSSF") and in particular CSSF Circular 11-512 dated May 30, 2011, and the "Guidelines on Risk Measurement and the Calculation of Global Exposure and Counterparty Risk for UCITS" by the Committee of European Securities Regulators (CESR/10-788) as well as CSSF Circular 14/592 dated September 30, 2014.
-The Management Company guarantees for every sub-fund that the overall risk associated with derivative financial instruments will comply with the requirements of article 42 (3) of the Law of 2010.
+The Management Company monitors every sub-fund in accordance with the requirements of Ordinance 10-04 of the Commission de Surveillance du Secteur Financier ("CSSF") and in particular CSSE Circular 11-/512 dated May 30, 2011, and the "Guidelines on Risk Measurement and the Calculation of Global Exposure and Counterparty Risk for UCITS" by the Committee of European Securities Regulators (CESR/10-788) as well as CSSF Circular 14/592 dated September 30, 2014.
+The Management Company guarantees for every sub-fund that the overall risk associated with derivative financial instruments will comply with the requirements of Article 42 (3) of the Law of 2010.
 The market risk of the respective sub-fund does not exceed 200% of the market risk of the reference portfolio that does not contain derivatives (in case of a relative VaR approach) or does not exceed 20% (in case of an absolute VaR approach).

-The risk management approach used for the respective sub-fund is indicated in the special section of the sales prospectus for the sub-fund in question.
+The risk management approach used for the respective sub-fund is indicated in the special section of the Sales Prospectus for the sub-fund in question.

-The Management Company generally seeks to ensure that the level of investment of the subfund through the use of derivatives does not exceed twice the value of the investment subfund's assets (hereinafter "leverage effect") unless otherwise provided for in the special section of the sales prospectus.
-The leverage effect is calculated using the sum of notional approach (absolute (notional) amount of each derivative position divided by the net present value of the portfolio).
-When calculating the leverage, the portfolio's derivatives are taken into account.
-Collateral is not currently reinvested and is this not taken into account.

-However, this leverage fluctuates depending on market conditions and/or changes to positions (including to protect the sub-fund against unfavourable market movements).
-For this reason, the targeted ratio could be exceeded at some point in spite of constant monitoring by the Management Company.
-The expected leverage should not be viewed as an additional risk limit for the sub-fund.
+The Management Company generally seeks to ensure that the level of investment of the sub-fund through the use of derivatives does not exceed twice the value of the investment sub-fund's assets (hereinafter "leverage effect") unless otherwise provided for in the special section of the Sales Prospectus.
+The leverage effect is calculated using the sum of notional approach (Absolute (notional) amount of each derivative position divided by the net present value of the portfolio).
+The leverage effect calculation considers derivatives of the portfolio.
+Any collateral is currently not re-invested and therefore not considered.
+It must be noted that this leverage effect does fluctuate depending on market conditions and/or changes in positions (including hedging against unfavourable market movements, among other factors), and the targeted level may therefore be exceeded in spite of constant monitoring by the Management Company.
+The disclosed expected level of leverage is not intended to be an additional exposure limit for the sub-fund.